 3. engage Edward Gilbreath‘s Birmingham Revolution: Martin Luther King Jr.’s Epic Challenge to the Church (InterVarsity Press, 2013) by

 - watching Ed Gilbreath — on Your Neighbor (Video: 1 min, 4 sec) and Ed Gilbreath — on The Movement (Video: 59 sec)

-- reviewing the study guide, made easily accessible on-line through Read Up (Lorraine Caulton, editor.
+- the study guide in Read Up (Lorraine Caulton, editor.
 InterVarsity Press, 2013).

 - reading Bob Trube’s Book Review: Birmingham Revolution (Emerging Scholars Network Blog, 12/4/2014).

 4. spread the word about April 10-11: 5th Annual Black Scholars and Professional (BSAP) Conference.
 Save the date.
 Website in development.
 Stay tuned for updates.